Buyer guides

 Each major junk removal company approaches apartment cleanouts differently.
 Here is what property managers should know about their pricing and process.

 LoadUp offers per-item upfront pricing through their website.
-A typical apartment cleanout with a couch, mattress, and a few bags of junk runs $143 on average, plus a $50–$80 service area fee.
+They offer instant online per-item pricing with a service fee added per order.
 They require two-person "Loader" teams and have a nationwide network of independent contractors.
 LoadUp also offers discounted rates for multi-unit bookings through their property management program.

 Junk King is a franchise operation with volume-based pricing.
 A half-truckload costs $389–$488 and a full truckload runs $589–$658 according to HomeGuide.
 They require an on-site estimate before providing a final price.
 This means scheduling a visit, waiting for the crew, and then deciding whether to proceed.